Author: Jaye Kelly-Johnston

 - Safety events, emergency visits, and adverse outcomes

 Use data dashboards and periodic program reviews to iterate on digital workflows, engagement strategies, and clinician training.
-Consider mixed-methods evaluations (quantitative metrics plus qualitative patient feedback).
+Consider mixed-approaches evaluations (quantitative metrics plus qualitative patient feedback).

 Challenges, Limitations, and Ethical Concerns